stephenrdoyle/teaching_development/module_linux_scripting/module_linux_scripting.md

 ## Searching the content of files using grep <a name="grep"></a>
 - A common task is extraction of information from a large file or many large files.
-- This is achieved using the Unix command grep.
+- This is achieved using the Unix command *grep*.
 This stands for “Globally search for a Regular Expression and Print”.

 ```bash
 # First we need to go to the correct directory